pursh2002/Big-Data-Analytics-in-Healthcare-Notes/consultation.md

+Why companies fail in adopting AI?
+Companies who are eager to adopt AI:
+Think of Artificial Intelligence as the top of a pyramid of needs.
+Yes, self-actualization (AI) is great, but you first need food, water, and shelter (data literacy, collection, and infrastructure)--Monica Rogati’s

 Most companies I come across aren't ready to use machine learning.  (sometimes not even close)

 Here's a checklist that's a starting point;